Wax and Oil Best Colored Pencils – The Difference

-Bottom Line Oil-based colored pencils are truly a delight to work with.
+Oil-based colored pencils are truly a delight to work with.
 They can be layered with ease and produce a soft, yet intense finish.
-Do note that skills, patience and budget are required if you opt for oil-based colored pencils.
+Do note that skills, patience, and budget are required if you opt for oil-based colored pencils.

 Otherwise, you may be better off practicing your technique with wax-based colored pencils.

 - Higher pigment content – The higher pigment in the lead allows the pencils to deliver richer hues and more vibrant colors.
-Normal quality colored pencils can’t create drawings that are visually rich like paintings as they do not contain enough pigment content.
-Avoid the regular colored pencils if you do not want dull or pale tones.
+Normal quality color pencils can’t create drawings that are visually rich like paintings as they do not contain enough pigment content.
+Avoid regular (cheap) colored pencils if you do not want dull or pale tones.

-- Ease to blend – High quality wax based colored pencils or oil based colored pencils typically blends more easily, which is great for creating a spectrum of strong colors, light-dark transition or hue variations.
+- Ease to blend – High-quality wax-based colored pencils or oil-based colored pencils typically blends more easily, which is great for creating a spectrum of strong colors, light-dark transition,s or hue variations.
 They also glide over the paper quite effortlessly

 - More lightfast (fade resistant) – Normal colored pencils tends to fade more easily over time or lighten within a few years.
-High quality oil based or wax based colored pencils are preferred for producing professional drawing or painting that lasts for a much longer period of time.
+High-quality oil based or wax based color pencil is preferred for producing professional drawings or paintings that last for a much longer period of time.